per1234/wirino/README.md

 #### Bootloader Menu
 - **Wiring** - The bootloaders included with the Wiring IDE v1.0 build 0101.
+  - **WARNING**: When using the Wiring bootloader, uploading will hang for certain sketches.
+If you have verbose output enabled you will see an error `avrdude: stk500v2_recv(): checksum error` followed by periodic `avrdude: stk500v2_ReceiveMessage(): timeout`.
+At this point the sketch has actually successfully been uploaded but the upload process won't finish until you pull the USB cable.
+I welcome any help in solving this issue or identifying the cause (see https://github.com/per1234/wirino/issues/1).
 - **Optiboot** - This is a more modern bootloader which will free up 1 kB of flash memory.
 This is actually a [special variant of Optiboot](https://github.com/MCUdude/optiboot_flash) which allows writing to flash from the application.
 See **File > Examples > Optiboot flash read/write > SerialReadWrite**.
 - **None** - If you use an ISP(in-system programmer) to upload sketches to your Wiring board with this option selected you will be able to use the full flash memory capacity of the microcontroller.